Safety Nets for Students and Families offers two types of grants.

 2. Capacity-building grants of up to $50,000 to support community-based organizations in meeting the needs of children, youth, and families who are still recovering from the effects of Hurricane Harvey and facing situations of homelessness.*

-Support will be provided in all regions identified by the Rebuild Texas Fund as being impacted by Hurricane Harvey, with the exception of Harris County.
-We will prioritize applications where there is a collaboration with a local school/school district or McKinney-Vento homeless liaison.
+For both grants, organizations and schools must be serving one or more of the regions identified by the Rebuild Texas Fund as being impacted by Hurricane Harvey, with the exception of Harris County.
+We prioritize applications where there is a collaboration between school/school district staff and community service providers.

-- If you have questions about your proposal idea or training and support needs, please reference this FAQ document.
-If you still have questions, email us at SafetyNets@tnoys.org and a member of our project team will be in touch.
+If you have questions on either type of grant, email us at SafetyNets@tnoys.org and a member of our project team will be in touch.

 Safety Nets for Students and Families is also offering training and technical assistance to any school or community organization serving eligible regions.
 Please request it here.